-Continue reading to learn 5 facts about your sports mouth guard you should know if you want to maintain a healthy smile.
-Our sports mouth guard dentist works hard to help you avoid a dental emergency during your next game.
+Continue reading to learn 5 facts about your sports mouth guard you should know to maintain a healthy smile.

 The American Dental Association recommends you wear a custom mouth guard while playing contact sports, such as football.
 However, our dentist may also recommend mouth guards for non-contact sports that increase your risk of oral injury.
 For example, figure skating increases your risk of a slip-and-fall accident.